 You can only convert a user story's basic fields to a portfolio item of the lowest level type.
 The original user story remains in its original location and schedule state.

 To convert a user story to a portfolio item:

 - Locate the user story you wish to convert and access its detail page.

-- Select Actions → Convert to Portfolio Item.
+- Select the Actions gear menu next to the name of the portfolio item and select Convert to Portfolio Item.

 The children user stories, attachments, and discussions are moved with the parent story.
 Custom fields, defects, defect suites, and test cases are not converted.
 The original user story remains behind in the state it was in before it was converted.

 User stories can have either portfolio items or other user stories as parents, but not both.

 Assign multiple user stories or portfolio items to a parent portfolio item in a single action with the bulk chooser.
 The chooser allows you to search by FormattedID, Name, and Parent fields.
 Bulk choosing allows for automatic parenting.

 - On the chooser, you can search by keyword or ID.
 You can also select your project by the drop-down menu to further refine results.
 Hit Enter to search, or select a project from the drop-down menu to automatically filter results.